'I'm not racist:' Wake County football coach resigns after Instagram video shows him using n-word

 "15 seconds of fame in the wrong way.
-I've ruined the last 12 years of my career," Josh Hoskins told ABC11 exclusively.
+I've ruined the last 12 years of my career," John Hoskins told ABC11 exclusively.

 He said it happened one fun night at the bar.
 The 32-year-old coach at Knightdale High School was celebrating the team's win against Corinth Holders High, when he shouted: "White power, Knightdale.
 I still love you, N-----"